Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/README.md

     -   try to implement
     -   ...
 -   your can use [GitHub Markdown checkboxes](https://www.w3schools.io/file/markdown-checkbox-github/) to later keep track what you have done and what is still open
+-   best put your plan *in the first post of the pull request* by editing it.
+That way it is found and updated most easily!

 You can already **work on the changes while you are discussing**!
 Any change you commit to your branch is automatically visible in the pull request (and this HTML visualizing link you provided).